alexnitta/faunauth/docs/index.md

 ▸ **register**<`SendEmailResult`\>(`input`): `Promise`<[`AuthEmailResult`](index.md#authemailresult)<`SendEmailResult`\>\>

 Register a user by creating a user in the User collection and sending the user an email with a confirmation link to the specified callbackUrl that includes the encoded token and email address.
-The link should, `setPassword` or will need to be invoked with the decoded token to complete the process.
+`setPassword` will need to be invoked with the decoded token to complete the process.

 A unique `input.userData.email` is required.
 If desired, you can provide a unique username on `input.userData.username`.
 If you do this (or if you later modify the user by adding a username to its `data` property), you can call the `login` function with the username rather than the email.

+Both `input.userData.email` and `input.userData.username` are converted to lowercase, so they are case-insensitive.

 **`remarks`**
 The token and email are wrapped into an object, then Base64-encoded and appended as a single